prithuls/prithulsarker/content/gallery/index.md

 __16 October, 2023__: Attended International Symposium on Visual Computing conference as a volunteer at Lake Tahoe, Nevada

+__15 June, 2023__: Our paper on "Extended reality quantification of pupil reactivity as a non-invasive assessment for the pathogenesis of spaceflight associated neuro-ocular syndrome" has been accepted in Life Sciences in Space Research (LSSR) journal.

 __03 June, 2023__: Started a summer internship position for SGX3 at Texas Advanced Computing Center, The University of Texas at Austin, Texas

 __04 May, 2023__: Our VR-SFT RAPD assessment system is now up and running in University of Texas Medical Branch at Galveston, Texas for the IRB approved human study